 Francesca Brooking: Hello!
 My name is Francesca and I’m a 26-year-old travel and lifestyle journalist.
 When I’m not travelling, I enjoy reading, going for walks with a good podcast and (very) amateur photography which I’m aiming to get better at!

-I’m currently devoting most of my time to my blog which aims to inspire and make it easier for people to travel more sustainably on their trip.
+I’m currently devoting most of my time to my blog which aims to inspire and make it easier for people to travel more sustainably on their trips.
 Some of the things I write about include Eco-friendly accommodation, ethical travel companies and how to get involved with ecotourism.

 MT: When did you start to be interested in travelling?

-FB: I’ve always loved the idea of travel when I was a child.
+FB: I’ve always loved the idea of travel since I was a child.
 The possibility of seeing what was out there captivated me.
 I was lucky enough to go on a few trips growing up and one place that really stuck with me was Greece.
 I’ve been hooked ever since.